jh1993/CursedTrials/README.txt

 Asian Parent:
 - Only Conjuration spells.
 - Your minions deal 999999 less damage, to a minimum of 0.
-- Realm 1, 2, and 3 have no enemies.
+- The first 3 realms have no enemies.

 Asian Child:
 - Conjuration spells are unavailable.
 - You deal 999999 less damage, to a minimum of 0.
-- Realm 1, 2, and 3 have no enemies.
+- The first 3 realms have no enemies.

 Pjoxt's Scorn:
 - When you enter a new realm, you must have more spells than 3/4 of the realm number, rounded up.